qtabs/moch/README.md

 Next, set line 54 in tdoch.m to point to your python installation.
 Just "python" should work in most systems.
 I wrote a few extra tips in the comments preceding the line in case that does not work.
-You ust be able to run python and import cochlea from matlab using `system(pythonCommandString)`
+You must be able to run python and import cochlea from matlab using `system(pythonCommandString)`

 That's it!